What is an Opiate Medical Detox?

 Medical detoxification procedures are best when they take place on an inpatient unit in a full-service hospital.
 Although, some rapid detox programs are in surgery centers where a patient cannot usually stay more than 24 hours.
 Furthermore, discharging patients to a hotel room or before they have fully stabilized can be detrimental to the recovery process.
-It is essential for detox providers to take an individualized and flexible approach to treatment.
+It is essential for detox providers to take an individualized and flexible approach to treatment and post-detox recovery.
 More importantly, treatment protocol should meet each specific case, and not facility restrains.

 The specific length of stay depends on a patient’s medical history.
 There cannot be a pre-determined plan for treatment.
 Instead, medical detox is a flexible process in which an inpatient length of stay may change, or medications may be adjusted based on a patient’s needs.
 Patients respond differently to detoxification based on age, dependence history, physical status, emotional state, and other personal factors.
 Thus, it is important to have supportive medical providers on hand and the ability to extend a patient’s stay based on the body’s needs.

 Questions to Ask before Undergoing an Opiate Detox

 Medical detoxification is a safe procedure, but it is important to find a provider that prioritizes cares about your safety and wellbeing.

 Ask the following questions when seeking medical detox at an inpatient facility:

 - Is there a “one size fits all” medical protocol for all patients regardless of age, physical health, or dosage needs?

 - What changes will be made within the same facility if a patient reacts differently to the withdrawal than expected?
 Will they stay at the facility or be transferred elsewhere for others to care for them?